Providing advice to others is a professional privilege.

 I have worked in leadership teams where free, frank and fearless interactions were the espoused guideline, yet the CE or executives were blunt and brutal with one another.
 These executives thought they were being direct, yet they either raised their voices, seethed in anger, or shut down conversations when others had different perspectives.
 You can’t have free, frank and fearless in these conditions.
 It won’t work.
 While you might take the ensuing silence as acquiescence, recipients are more likely to be holding their thoughts to themselves.

 If you are a person in authority and want direct interactions, your part of the deal is twofold.
-One part is that you convey appreciation genuinely, and that secondly, you accept the process, especially when you don’t like the advice or disagree with it.
+One part is that you convey appreciation genuinely, and the second part is that you accept the process, especially when you don’t like the advice or disagree with it.

 Successful advisors thrive in trusted environments.
 They put their ego in the background.
 They are unfazed if you decide not to take their advice.
 They work with people who do.